atbcb/ICTTestingBaseline/docs/07Images.md

 ## Accessibility Requirements
 * WCAG2 SC: 1.1.1.
 Non-Text
   * Technique [ARIA6](https://www.w3.org/TR/WCAG20-TECHS/ARIA6.html): Using aria-label to provide labels for objects
-  * Technique [ARIA10](https://www.w3.org/TR/WCAG20-TECHS/ARIA10.html): Using ariaG196: Using a text alternative on one item within a group of images that describes all items in the group-labelledby to provide a text alternative for non-text content
+  * Technique [ARIA10](https://www.w3.org/TR/WCAG20-TECHS/ARIA10.html): Using a text alternative on one item within a group of images that describes all items in the group-labelledby to provide a text alternative for non-text content
-  * Technique [ARIA15](https://www.w3.org/TR/WCAG20-TECHS/ARIA15.html): Using aria-describedby to descriptions of images
-  * Technique [G196](https://www.w3.org/TR/WCAG20-TECHS/G196.html): Using a text alternative on one item within a group of images that describes all items in the group
+  * Technique [ARIA15](https://www.w3.org/TR/WCAG20-TECHS/ARIA15.html): Using aria-describedby to descriptions of images ~~* Technique [G196](https://www.w3.org/TR/WCAG20-TECHS/G196.html): Using a text alternative on one item within a group of images that describes all items in the group
   * Technique [H2](https://www.w3.org/TR/WCAG20-TECHS/H2.html): Combining adjacent image and text links for the same resource
-  * Technique [H36](https://www.w3.org/TR/WCAG20-TECHS/H36.html): Using alt attributes on images used as submit buttons
+  * Technique [H36](https://www.w3.org/TR/WCAG20-TECHS/H36.html): Using alt attributes on images used as submit buttons~~
   * Technique [H37](https://www.w3.org/TR/WCAG20-TECHS/H37.html): Using alt attributes on img elements
   * Technique [H67](https://www.w3.org/TR/WCAG20-TECHS/H67.html): Using null alt text and no title attribute on img elements for images that AT should ignore
   * Technique [H86](https://www.w3.org/TR/WCAG20-TECHS/H86.html): Providing text alternatives for ASCII art, emoticons, and leetspeak